 In 1933 Elizabeth McCombs (Labour) became the first female MP when she won the Lyttelton seat left vacant by her husband’s death.
-Iriaka Rātana (Labour) also succeeded her husband to become the first Māori woman MP, winning the Western Māori seat in 1949.
-Mabel Howard, another Labour MP, was the first woman to become a Cabinet Minister, in 1947.
-Until 1960 only one woman had ever entered Parliament in a general election, rather than a by-election.
+Iriaka Rātana (Labour) also succeeded her husband to become the first Māori woman MP, winning Western Māori in 1949.
+Mabel Howard, another Labour MP, was the first woman to become a cabinet minister, in 1947.
+Until 1960 only one woman had ever entered Parliament in a general election, rather than at a by-election.

 Yet in 1993 women held 21% of seats, an exceptionally good result for a first-past-the-post electoral system.
 A jump to 29% followed the change to proportional representation in 1996; the figure rose to almost 34% in 2008 before stabilising at around 30%.
-The 46 women MPs returned in 2017 made up 38% of Parliament, the highest proportion ever.
+The 46 women MPs returned in 2017 made up 38% of Parliament, then the highest proportion ever.
 In 2018 New Zealand ranked 19th out of nearly 120 countries for female representation in Parliament.
 In 2022 there were 61 women MPs, 51% of Parliament.
 In 2023, for the first time, there were equal numbers of men and women in cabinet, and a majority of all ministers were women.

 Causes of change